vedica1011/Gemini_pdf_q-a/README.md

 # Chat PDF

-This is a Streamlit web application that allows users to interactively ask questions from PDF files using Deloitte's Chat with PDF feature fused with Gemini.
+This is a Streamlit web application that allows users to interactively ask questions from PDF files using Chat with PDF feature fused with Gemini.

 ## Usage
 1. **Ask a Question**: Enter your question in the text input box provided.